BriscoeTech/Arduino-FreeRTOS-SAMD21/README.md

-###  FreeRTOS V8.2.3 for Arduino Samd21 Boards
+###  FreeRTOS V8.2.3 for Arduino Samd21\Samd51 Boards

-####  This library will allow you to create FreeRtos Projects in the arduino IDE and run them on your Samd21 boards.
+####  This library will allow you to create FreeRtos Projects in the arduino IDE and run them on your Samd21 or Samd51 boards.

 ***************************************************************************************************************